 The Definition of Tetraplegia

-Tetraplegia is a form of paralysis that affects the arms, legs, trunk, and pelvic organs.
+Tetraplegia is a form of paralysis that affects all of the limbs including the arms, legs, trunk, and pelvic organs.
 This condition is also referred to as quadriplegia.
 It is considered the most serious form of paralysis.
 The severity of the condition depends on various factors, such as the location of the injury, its completeness, and the effectiveness of medical treatment.

 Common Causes of Tetraplegia